CARTAvis/carta-archived/README.md

 p.s.
 Since `CARTAvis` is the old git repo name and used in some testing and building scripts, use new name `carta` may be OK when developing but may happen issues at other time, so just rename `carta` to `CARTAvis` when git cloning.

-## Download and install Qt Creator + Qt 5.3.2 library
+## Download and install latest Qt Creator (4.2.x) + Qt 5.3.2 library

+CARTA uses Qt 5.3.2 and it uses QtWebKit which exists in Qt 5.3, 5.4.
+Prebuilt Qt 5.5 installer does not QtWebkit but can be built from 5.5 source code.
+After 5.6, QtWebKit is replaced by QtWebEngine which is based on Chronium.

+It is encouraged to use newest IDE to get more good developement features.

 cd `your-carta-work`, then